There's a good chance your team's sales presentations are bad.

 So say it with me: My sales presentations are bad — and I’m going to make them better.

-The pitch is lazy (and outdated)
+Why the sales pitch is lazy (and outdated)

 I see what you’re trying to do, but you’re going about it all wrong.